 2. Analyze of Business Financials - This step is an exhaustive audit of financial records.
 It ensures that documents depicted in the Confidentiality Information Memorandum (CIM) were not fluffed.
 Additionally, it helps gauge the company’s asset health, asses overall financial performance and stability, and detect any red flags.
 Items inspected here include:

-3. Thorough Inspection of Documents - This step begins as a two-way conversation between buyer and seller.
+3. Thorough Inspection of Documents - This due diligence step begins as a two-way conversation between buyer and seller.
 The buyer asks for respective documents to audit, conducts interviews or surveys with the seller, and goes on site visits.
 Responsiveness and organization on the seller’s end are key to expedite this process.
 Otherwise, it may create an arduous experience for the buyer.

 4. Business Plan and Model Analysis - Here, the buyer looks specifically at the target company’s business plans and model.
 This is to assess whether it is viable and how well the firm’s model would integrate with theirs.